cfpb/design-system/docs/components/featured-content-modules.md

         variation_name: Centered visual
     variation_group_name: Variations
     variation_group_description: >-
-      The modifiers below describe how to change how the image or video is anchored, which affects what portion of the image is visible at different desktop breakpoints.
+      The modifiers below describe how to change how the featured content module visual is anchored.
+This affects what portion of the image or video is visible at different desktop breakpoints.

-      The featured content module image or video is anchored left by default, but there are cases in which right or center anchoring is preferred.
+      The featured content module visual is anchored left by default, but there are cases in which right or center anchoring is preferred.
 For example, video should typically be centered.
 use_cases: >-
   Use a featured content module (FCM) when you want to highlight something that’s: